awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 1. Choose **Alarms** and then choose **Create Alarm**\.
 This launches the **Create Alarm Wizard**\.

 1. Choose **RDS Metrics** and scroll through the Amazon RDS metrics to locate the metric you want to place an alarm on\.
 To display just the Amazon RDS metrics in this dialog box, search for the identifier of your resource\.
-Select the metric to create an alarm on and then choose **Next**\.
+Choose the metric to create an alarm on and then choose **Next**\.

-1. Fill in the **Name**, **Description**, **Whenever** values for the metric\.
+1. Enter **Name**, **Description**, and **Whenever** values for the metric\.

-1. If you want CloudWatch to send you an email when the alarm state is reached, in the **Whenever this alarm:** field, choose **State is ALARM**\.
-In the **Send notification to:** field, choose an existing SNS topic\.
-If you select **Create topic**, you can set the name and email addresses for a new email subscription list\.
+1. If you want CloudWatch to send you an email when the alarm state is reached, for **Whenever this alarm:**, choose **State is ALARM**\.
+For **Send notification to:**, choose an existing SNS topic\.
+If you choose **Create topic**, you can set the name and email addresses for a new email subscription list\.
 This list is saved and appears in the field for future alarms\.
 **Note**
 If you use **Create topic** to create a new Amazon SNS topic, the email addresses must be verified before they receive notifications\.
 Emails are only sent when the alarm enters an alarm state\.
 If this alarm state change happens before the email addresses are verified, they do not receive a notification\.